All you need to know on why and where to hire a dedicated offshore software development team for your early-stage startup

 - Our clients create accounts at the marketplace, are checked by our representative, and get access to the developer profiles.

-The size of the offshore team that you will get with YouTeam is up to 24 persons (and even more by your request).
-The structure of the dedicated development team is typically as follows:
+The size of the offshore development team that you will get with YouTeam is up to 24 persons (and even more by your request).
+When you hire offshore developers with YouTeam, the structure of the dedicated development team is typical as follows:

 - Project manager.
 A PM makes sure that the team remains on track and adheres to the deadline.
 The PM collaborates with the development team leads to set agendas and processes, allocate resources, detect and overcome obstacles, and provide you with timely feedback.

 - Business analyst.
-A business analyst (requirements engineer) analyzes your project requirements and works to develop technical solutions according to those requirements.
+A business analyst (requirements engineer) can be an essential part of a dev team.
+They analyze your project requirements and work to develop technical solutions according to those requirements.

 - DevOps engineer.
 A DevOps engineer is in charge of bridging the gap between the software development and IT processes to speed up and optimize the development, testing, and release of the software.